 the state has selected an MCO; and

-he/she must remain with this MCO through the first month of STAR+PLUS enrollment to ensure a smooth transition and service continuity; and
+he or she must remain with this MCO through the first month of STAR+PLUS enrollment to ensure a smooth transition and service continuity; and

 inform the MCO of the choice by posting Form H3676 to TxMedCentral in the XXXSPW folder, using the appropriate naming convention.

-Note: Within 14 days of the PSU Form H3676 posting date, the MCO must schedule the initial home visit with the MDCP or CCP/PDN member/authorized representative.
+Note: Within 14 days of the PSU Form H3676 posting date, the MCO must schedule the initial home visit with the MDCP or CCP/PDN member or AR.

 3421.5 Within 45 Days of Receiving Notification of a Form H3676 Referral